egarbarino/safari_gke_2/lesson_1/README.md

 ## 1.3 Creating and Destroying Kubernetes Clusters (Splash)

-All we have accomplished so far is have access to a command line interface, set the context to our project named safari-gke, and enabled access to the Kubernetes service API.
+All we have accomplished so far is have access to a command line interface, set the context to our project named safari-gke, and enable access to the Kubernetes service API.
 We are also pre-authenticated with the Google Cloud Platform so we have everything we need to create our first Kubernetes cluster.

 ### Creating and Destroying Kubernetes Clusters (Architecture Step)

-Now that we can access the gcloud command we will use to create our first Kubernetes cluster, and then delete it.
+Now that we can access the gcloud command, we will it use to create our first Kubernetes cluster, and then show you how to delete it as well.

-The gcloud commands also creates the configuration file used by the kubectl command, which is the native command to manage Kubernetes.
-You can think of as the gcloud command handing over Kubernetes control to the kubectrl command once the cluster is created.
+The gcloud command also creates the configuration file used by the kubectl command, which is the native command used to manage Kubernetes.
+You can think of as the gcloud command handing over Kubernetes control to the kubectrl command once the cluster is created... just as shown on the diagram.

-Let's see this process in action...
+Let's now see this process in action...

-### (Screen Share - Google Cloud Shell)
+### (Screen Share) Google Cloud Shell

 ### Cluster Creation and Deletion

-Before we proceed, in addition to painting our Kubernetes Architecture diagram one figure at a time, there's also another peculiarity of this course and it is that we want to be observability-oriented.
-By that I mean that we want to observe the side effects of everything we do to understand what are the consequences of our actions.
+Before we proceed, in addition to painting our Kubernetes Architecture diagram one figure at a time, there's also another peculiarity about this course I wanted to mention.

+I'm obsessed about following an observability-first approach.
+By that I mean that I want you to observe the side effects of everything we so that you can understand what are the consequences of our actions.

-Before we create our first Kubernetes cluster, let's take a look at what resources we have....
+For this reason, before we create our first Kubernetes cluster, I want you to understand what resources will be created as a result.

 Pane 1 - Clusters